TEL: Low-Latency Failover Traffic Engineering in Data Plane: Introduction

 \subsection{Roadmap}

 We organize the paper below.
 Section~\ref{sec:model} describes the system model explaining the optimization problem.
-In Section~\ref{sec:algo}, we solve the model by proposing a solution exploiting the concept of DLA.
-Section~\ref{sec:proof} presents the proof-of-concept in P4-BMv2 switch on a simple and complex topology.
+In Section~\ref{sec:algo}, we present our FRR mechanisms.
+Section~\ref{sec:proof} presents the proof-of-concept in P4-enabled devices.
 The simulation results are presented in Section~\ref{sec:results}.
-Finally, we conclude our work in Section~\ref{sec:conclusion}.
+We explain the practical appliance of our proposed FRR mechanisms in Section~\ref{sec:future}.
+The related work comes in Section~\ref{sec:relatedwork}.
+Finally, we conclude our work in Section~\ref{sec:conclusion}. \end{review}